Updated: June 23, 2020

 But before it’s officially their first day, you need to bring them into your inner circle of all-stars.
 Or in other words, you need to make sure they know exactly what to expect on that jazzy day when it all begins.

-There are a bundle of things you can do before your employees start to make sure their first day is truly first-rate.
+There are a bundle of things you can do before your new employee starts to make sure their first day is truly first-rate.
 In this article, we’ll help you get it all together so you can be ready to go before they even stroll into the office.

 First things first: Why is this stuff important?

-A survey from BambooHR also found that one out of three people have quit their jobs in the first six months, with the most happening in the first and third months.
+A survey from BambooHR also found that nearly one out of three respondents have quit their jobs within the first six months, with the most resignations happening in the first three months.
+Those who left their teams shortly after joining identified the following areas where onboarding could have made a difference:

-Remember those first-day jitters?
+We’ve all had first-day jitters.
 People are usually excited and nervous all rolled into one when starting a new venture.

 To help set new hires up for success, proper communication is essential right from the beginning.
 When you make people feel like you’re being honest with them and vice versa, it can squelch a lot of unnecessary mishaps.

-Your new hire will be more likely to bring the correct items on their first day, and you’ll be more likely to get things squared away.
+With a little proactive communication, your new hire will be more likely to bring the correct items on their first day, and you’ll be able to ensure they’re off to a compliant, well-prepped start.

 Email the team introducing your new hire: Before sending the announcement email, ask your new employee to answer a few questions about themselves.
 These icebreakers will speed up the introduction process and help the team find easy ways to connect with your new hire in the early days.
 You can use this template to give you a head start.

 Once you’ve made it loud and clear what’s going on, it’s time to get your hands dirty by making your new hire feel extra loved at this exciting (but nerve-wracking!) moment in their life.
-This checklist will give you a good start.
+Don’t be afraid to get creative; here are a couple ideas to get you started:

 Hook them up with two buddies: Over half of new employees say they want a mentor or friend to help them show them the way when they first start.
 A dedicated buddy can help show them the ropes while a mentor can help sow the seeds for career and personal development.
 Another idea is to start people with similar roles on the same day so they have a built-in buddy to go through orientation with them.

 Now, let’s put some of the basics into motion.
-This will ensure that the first day runs as seamless as possible.
+This will ensure that the first day runs as seamlessly as possible.

 Set up their equipment: When your new hire walks in, they should be ready to jump into work right away.
 To help make this happen, ask them in advance about what kind of laptop, desk, headphones, and other items they would like to have so they can do their best work.